linode/docs/docs/guides/tools-reference/tools/load-testing-with-locust/index.md

         self.client.get("/")
     ```

-1. The next task method utilizes the two other packages the script imported — `random` and `PyQuery`.
+1. The next task method utilizes the two other packages the script imported: `random` and `PyQuery`.
 Using PyQuery to parse links allows the script to be useful as the application expands, regardless of the number of posts:

     ```file {title="locustfile.py" lang="py"}
     @task